Senior Product Scientist

 - Analyse experimental data to identify patterns, insights, and opportunities for improvement

-- Develop and maintain an experimentation framework that ensures high-quality experiments and accurate results
+- Develop and maintain experimentation frameworks that ensure high-quality experiments and accurate results

 - Mentor and provide guidance to junior data scientists on best practices for experimental design and analysis